iseeyoucopy/U-232-Trinity-RC/README.md

 "Please note" Before you begin installation it's very important to configured your server correctly, including code dependencies.

 Ensure your error reporting is enabled on the server and you are logging the errors and not displaying them.
 A error on install is a failure to adhere to setup instructions.
 If you experience a failure then a properly configured server will report that issue, no excuses required.
-Install memcached and zend opcode cache before installing U-232 V5.
+Install memcached redis apcu and zend opcode cache before installing U-232 Trinity.

 Create a directory one up from root so it resides beside it not inside it, named bucket.
 Then inside the bucket folder make another and name it avatar, remember to chmod them to 777.
 If you use your own names for those folders then you need to edit bitbucket.php and img.php defines at top of the files.
 Then add a .htaccess and index.html files into both newly created folders.
 Then chmod those above folders.
 Then extract pic.tar.gz, Log_Viewer.tar.gz and GeoIp.tar.gz and ensure they are not inside an extra folder from being archived.